Alex Cuba: Biography

-Cuba was born in on March 29 in Cuba, spending his childhood in Artemisa, the son of guitar player and music teacher Valentin Puentes.
-He started playing guitar at age six.
+Puentes was born on March 29, 1974 in Cuba, spending his childhood in Artemisa.
+The son of guitar player and music teacher Valentin Puentes, he started playing guitar at the age of six.
 As an adult, he shifted into jazz fusion styles.
 He immigrated to Canada in 1999 after marrying a Canadian in Cuba.
 He and his twin brother Adonis first settled in Victoria, British Columbia, and worked as a duo called the Puentes Brothers, receiving a Juno Award nomination for Best Global Album at the Juno Awards of 2001.
 They parted ways as a band to launch solo careers in 2004.
-In 2003, Cuba moved to Smithers, British Columbia, the hometown of his wife, Sarah, whose father is politician Bill Goodacre.
+In 2003, Puentes moved to Smithers, British Columbia, the hometown of his wife, Sarah, whose father is politician Bill Goodacre.
 They have three children: Daniel, Rose and Owen Puentes.

 Collaborators on his debut, Humo De Tabaco, include Ron Sexsmith and Corinne Bailey Rae.
-"Lo Mismo Que Yo," a duet with Sexsmith, became a hit in the UK Singles Chart, reaching No. 52.
+"Lo Mismo Que Yo", a duet with Sexsmith, became a hit in the UK Singles Chart, reaching No. 52.

 In 2009, he co-wrote and recorded a duet with fellow Canadian Nelly Furtado.
 "Mi Plan" turned out to be the title track for her fourth studio album of the same name.
-Cuba co-wrote more than half of the songs on Furtado's album.
+Puentes co-wrote more than half of the songs on Furtado's album.

 His music reflects primarily Latin and African influences, but with a mix of funk, jazz and pop.

 He received a Latin Grammy on November 21, 2013.

-In 2016, Cuba performed as part of the national Canada Day celebration on Parliament Hill in Ottawa.
+In 2016, he performed as part of the national Canada Day celebration on Parliament Hill in Ottawa.

 His 2021 album Mendó won the 2022 Grammy for Best Latin Pop Album; it was his fourth nomination for the award and his first Grammy win.

+In 2022, he received an honorary doctorate from Queen's University.

+He gave a Tiny Desk Concert with his band in 2023.